coddingtonbear/twoline/readme.rst

     {
-        'message': 'Until this message disappears, Adam is not yet 30', 'id': 'An ID',  # Optional; will be set automatically if unspecified 'color': [255, 255, 255], # Optional; set the color 'blink': [
+        'message': 'Until this message disappears, Adam is not yet 30', 'color': [255, 255, 255], # Optional; set the color 'blink': [
             [255, 0, 0],